Vinod Mishra

 Vinod Mishra (24 March 1947 – 18 December 1998) was an Indian communist politician.
-Mishra served as the General Secretary of the Communist Party of India (Marxist-Leninist) Liberation between 1975 and 1998.
+He served as the general secretary of the Communist Party of India (Marxist-Leninist) Liberation from 1975 to 1998.

 Early life and student activism

 Mishra was born to Suryakesh Mishra in Jabalpur.
 The family moved to Kanpur in 1955.
 Mishra studied at Adarsh Banga Vidyalaya Inter College.
 Later he graduated from Kanyakubja Degree College and was admitted at the Christ Church Degree College for post-graduate studies in Mathematics.
-He went on to study at the Faculty of Mechanical Engineering at the Regional Engineering College in Durgapur in 1966.
+He went on to study at the Faculty of mechanical engineering at the Regional Engineering College in Durgapur in 1966.
 Mishra became associated with a group of leftwing students, who soon developed linkages to the AICCCR.
 Mishra led student rallies and a campus strike.
 By mid-1969 he had become a professional revolutionary.

 Mishra became the secretary of the Durgapur Local Organising Committee of the Communist Party of India (Marxist-Leninist) (formed out of the AICCCR) in the early 1970s.
 However, he was arrested (along with Mahadev Mukherjee).
 After having pass a period at Asansol hospital following brutal beatings by the police, he was sent to the Baharampur Central Jail.
 Mishra continued to conduct political activities inside the prison.